-On January 5, 2015, Ed Morris was elevated to associate winemaker for Ron Rubin Winery.
-Associate Winemaker Ed Morris’s coopering background adds extra value to his role.
+On June 1, 2020, Ed Morris was elevated to winemaker for Ron Rubin Winery.
+Winemaker Ed Morris’s coopering background adds extra value to his role.
 When needed, he has done some insert installation and some barrel repair.
 He’s helped to refine the barrel program, by finding the best barrels well-suited to Green Valley of Russian River Valley grapes.

 According to Winemaker Joe Freeman, “I’m very excited about Ed’s advancement.
 Ed now has an increased role in blending, developing new wines, and supporting Ron Rubin Winery in the marketplace.